-Students who participate in our 10-week research program during the summer conduct a research project with help from one or more mentors from the National Weather Center partner organizations, as well as related organizations on the University Research Campus.
+Students who participate in our 10-week research program during the summer conduct a research project with help from one or more mentors from all of the University of Oklahoma's Atmospheric and Geographic Sciences, as well as related organizations in and around the University Research Campus.

 In addition to research, we help the students learn more about the many careers in and around meteorology to help them explore and find career options that might suit them well.
 We hold several workshops and have one-on-one mentoring to help students build skills needed to succeed.
 Our goal is to help participants decide whether a career in research is for them.